 This opened up the possibility of an Allied assault into France itself, but the opportunity was wasted.
 Instead of initiating a swift attack, Coburg insisted on conducting a ponderous advance.
 He laid siege to border fortresses according to the traditions of 18th century warfare.

-The Duke of York, was reinforced by a brigade comprising the 14th, 37th and 53rd Foot, was directed to concentrate his army in support of Coburg, preparatory to an attack on Valenciennes.
-This begun in may and by all accounts the British contingent did well capturing Famars Camp and contributing in no small measure to the seizure of Valenciennes on 28 July 1793.
+The Duke of York, was reinforced by a brigade comprising the 14th, 37th and 53rd Foot.
+He was directed to concentrate his army in support of Coburg, preparatory to an attack on Valenciennes.
+This begun in May, and by all accounts the British contingent did well capturing Famars Camp and contributing in no small measure to the seizure of Valenciennes on 28 July 1793.

-The 1793 campaign was therefore less than successful, for although individual British units did well, a number of problems had emerged, indicating the unsuitability of the Army for a sustained war.
-York’s ability to co-operate with his allies was undermined by the insistence that he split away from the main force to lay siege to Dunkirk, implying a lack of strategic wisdom in London.
+The 1793 Flanders Campaign was therefore less than successful.
+Although individual British units did well, but a number of problems had emerged.
+The indicated the unsuitability of the Army for a sustained war.
+The Duke of York’s ability to co-operate with his allies was undermined by the insistence that he split away from the main force to lay siege to Dunkirk, implying a lack of strategic wisdom in London.

 While the failure to provide him with siege artillery suggested poor pre-planning.
 In addition, The Duke of York had problems with his Hanoverian troops (as early as 26th April 1793, two of the regiments mutinied over their conditions of service).
 The British reinforcements he received were often of poor quality, requiring extra training before being committed to battle.